In This Article

 - Incomplete evacuation at least one out of four times

-This condition may be caused by a low water intake or not enough fiber.
+This condition may be caused by low water intake or not enough fiber.
 It may also be due to a change in routine or sudden stress.

 How is Constipation Linked to Water Retention?

-One of the most common causes of constipation is lack of fluid.
+One of the most common causes of constipation is a lack of fluid.
 If someone does not drink enough liquids, then their body will not be able to operate properly.

 How To Treat Constipation and The Resulting Weight Gain?

 Fiber is used by the body to speed up the release of waste and fat.
 In addition, it can help the body to slow down the processing of food so more nutrients are absorbed.

-Over-the-counter laxatives can serve as a temporary fix, but over time it can cause the body to stop* processing waste on its own.
+Over-the-counter laxatives can serve as a temporary fix, but over time it can cause the body to stop processing waste on its own.

 Physical intervention can also be done with the hands if the fecal matter is impacted.
-For a less* uncomfortable treatment, individuals can start a regular exercise program.
+For less uncomfortable treatment, individuals can start a regular exercise program.